gridai/grid-docs/docs/products/add-data-to-grid-datastores/README.md

 We only recommend using private S3 buckets for BYOC users.
 This can be accomplished with the following steps:

-1. follow the official aws documentation - https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/.
+1. follow the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).
 2. Use this for the principal field: "Principal": { "AWS": "arn:aws:iam::aws-account-id-associated-with-byoc:root" }
 3. Use the following policy to give access to all the contents within your bucket:
 {